Yuri Alberto: Zenit Saint Petersburg

 On 30 January 2022, Yuri Alberto signed a five-year deal with Russian Premier League club FC Zenit Saint Petersburg.

 Corinthians

 On 29 June 2022, Zenit announced an agreement with Corinthians under which Yuri Alberto would move to Corinthians on loan, and Ivan and Gustavo Mantuan would move on loan in the opposite direction.

-In January 2023, signed a permanent five year deal with the Brazilian club, the transfer seeing Robert Renan and Du Queiroz moving in the opposite direction.
+In January 2023, he signed a permanent five-year deal with the Brazilian club, the transfer seeing Robert Renan and Du Queiroz moving in the opposite direction.

 International career

 On 16 February 2017, Yuri Alberto was called up to Brazil under-17s for the year's South American Under-17 Football Championship.
 He also featured in the Montaigu Tournament and in the FIFA U-17 World Cup.

 On 7 March 2018, Yuri Alberto and Santos teammate Rodrygo were called up to the under-20s, but both were cut from the squad six days later after a request from his club's president.